 To understand Piëch's work at Porsche, let's list the cars he is credited for:

-906 Carrera 6, 906/E, 906/8, 910/6, 910/8, 910/8B "Bergspyder", 907 LH, 907 K 2.0, 907 K 2.2, 908/01 K Coupé, 908/01 LH Coupé, 908/01 Spyder, 908/02 K Spyder, 908/02 K Flunder Spyder, 908/02 LH Flunder Spyder, 909 Bergspyder, 908/03 Spyder'70, 908/03 Spyder'71, 914/4, 914/6 street model, 914/6 competiton model (unofficially called GT), 914/8, 917 K'69, 917 K-70, 917 K-71, 917 LH-69, 917 LH-70, 917 LH'71, 917 PA Spyder 12-cylinder, 917 PA Spyder 16-cylinder, 917/10 '71, 917/10 '72, 917/10 K Turbo, 917/20....
+906 Carrera 6, 906 E, 906/8, 910/6, 910/8, 910/8B "Bergspyder", 907 LH, 907 K 2.0, 907 K 2.2, 908/01 K Coupé, 908/01 LH Coupé, 908/01 Spyder, 908/02 K Spyder, 908/02 K Flunder Spyder, 908/02 LH Flunder Spyder, 909 Bergspyder, 908/03 '70 Spyder, 908/03 '71 Spyder, 914/4, 914/6 street version, 914/6 competiton version (unofficially 914/6 GT), 914/8, 917 K-69, 917 K-70, 917 K-71, 917 LH-69, 917 LH-70, 917 LH-71, 917 PA Spyder 12-cylinder, 917 PA Spyder 16-cylinder, 917/10-'71, 917/10-'72, 917/10 K Turbo, 917/20....
 So, Piëch's work at Porsche can be described as a new car or modification averagely every second month.

 1977 Piëch began development of a car for the World Rally Championship

-1990 DTM-series is won by Audi V8 Quattro in front of BMW M3 Sport Evolution and Mercedes 190E 2.5-16 Evo2.
+1990 DTM-series was won by Audi V8 Quattro in front of BMW M3 Sport Evolution and Mercedes 190E 2.5-16 Evo2.

-At the Porsche Annual General Meeting Piëch says: “Porsche will be independent for as long as I live.“ (Now we know, he lived longer.
-He sort of bought Porsche for Volkswagen which had become the most important company to him, so for him the deal was sort of "from one pocket to the other").
+1993 January 1, Piëch became CEO of Volkswagen AG, the parent company of Audi.
+At the Porsche Annual General Meeting, shareholder Piëch said: “Porsche will be independent for as long as I live.“ (Now we know, in 2012 he bought Porsche for Volkswagen which had become the most important company for him).

 1998 Volkswagen acquired the rights to the Bugatti trademark.

-On March 27, 1998, Piëch's uncle, Ferry Porsche dies at the age of 88.
+On March 27, 1998, Piëch's uncle, Ferry Porsche died at the age of 88.

-1999 February 10 mother Louise Piėch dies.
+1999 February 10, mother Louise Piėch died.

 Already in 1994 the idea was born to build AutoStadt (Car City) in Wolfsburg beside the VW factory.
 The Car City would be an amusement park for all car fans.
 Its first pavillion was opened in May 2000.